gienyne/Industrial_edge_gateway/docs/architekture/sensor_connector.md

 ## Purpose

-The `SensorConnector` collects measurements from all configured sensors and converts them into the common internal data model used by the gateway.
+The `SensorConnector` is a source-device component responsible for aggregating measurements from the sensors connected to the ESP32.

-It is the only component that knows which physical sensors are connected.
+It collects the source-specific `SensorReading` objects produced by the sensor layer and prepares the collected data for transmission to the Industrial Edge Gateway.

+The `SensorConnector` belongs entirely to the source device.
+It is not a Gateway-side connector and does not implement the Gateway's `IConnector` interface.

 ---